vespa-engine/documentation/en/tutorials/text-search.md

 named collections of ranking and relevance calculations that one can choose from at query time.

-A number of built-in [rank features](../reference/rank-features.html) are available to create highly specialized rank expressions.
+A number of built-in [rank features](../reference/rank-features.html) are available to create highly specialized ranking expressions.
 In this tutorial we define our default _rank-profile_ to be based on `nativeRank`, which is a linear combination of the normalized scores computed by the several term-matching features described in the [nativeRank documentation](../reference/nativerank.html).In addition,